 - 14 years experience at facilitating groups specialising in utilising creativity for professional and personal growth.

-- Highly experienced Dance Producer and for several successful and award winning international dance companies, including Lost Dog dance, Vincent Dance Theatre & Jasmin Vardimon Dance Company.
+- Highly experienced Dance Producer and for several successful & award winning international dance companies, including Lost Dog dance, Vincent Dance Theatre & Jasmin Vardimon Dance Company.
+Has run numerous sold-out events worldwide.

 - Business Consultant specialising in working with artists and not for profit arts /cultural organistations.
 Trained creativity coach with Eric Maisel.